Lawrence Khong: Views on homosexuality

-Khong has been criticized for stance against equal rights for homosexuals in Singapore.
+Khong has been criticized for his stance against equal rights for homosexuals in Singapore.
 In January 2013, Khong issued a statement to Emeritus Senior Minister Goh Chok Tong against repealing Singapore's laws that criminalise sex between men.
 He called the repeal of Section 377A of the Penal Code "a looming threat to this basic (nation) building block by homosexual activists".
 He has referred to the "homosexual act" as "the greatest blasphemy against the name of God".
 He has stated he believes in conversion therapy and has called the LGBT community "some of the most intolerant people that I have ever met".

 In 2014, LoveSingapore, a network of 100 local churches that Khong chairs, created a guide to supporting Section 377A of the Penal Code.
 Khong also criticized the Health Promotion Board in an open letter, saying their webpage on sexual health "condones same-sex relationships and promotes homosexual practice as something normal".
 He has also actively protested against the annual Singapore gay pride event Pink Dot SG, and has supported the counter-campaign and encouraged his followers to speak out against the normalisation of homosexual relationships in Singapore.

 Personal life

-Khong and his wife, Nina Khong, have four children - Priscilla (Magician alongside him), Michelle, Anthony and Daniel Khong Bao Liang (Senior Pastor of FCBC) - a grandson, Isaac, and a granddaughter, Hannah.
-Nina Khong has given up her medical practice to serve full time in FCBC.
-In 2003, Khong publicly disclosed Priscilla's incident of having a child out of wedlock.
+Khong and his wife, Nina Khong, have four children - Priscilla (a magician alongside him), Michelle, Anthony and Daniel Khong Bao Liang (Senior Pastor of FCBC) - a grandson, Isaac, and a granddaughter, Hannah.
+Nina Khong has given up her medical practice to serve full time in FCBC and is now CEO of Gateway Entertainment.
+In 2003, Khong publicly disclosed that Priscilla had had a child out of wedlock.
 The family has since reconciled with the church and stands strong on their belief of 'sex after marriage'.

-Khong is also a national polo player who won a silver medal with the Singapore team at the 2007 Southeast Asia Games.
+Singapore Polo Club

-Suspension from the Singapore Polo Club
+Khong is a national polo player who won a silver medal with the Singapore team at the 2007 Southeast Asia Games.

 In August 2013, Khong filed a suit against the Singapore Polo Club when the club suspended his rights and privileges for two months for allegedly misusing the club's e-mail system and his position as honorary secretary.
 Khong had sent a mass email to the club members and Registrar of Societies questioning the conduct of the club committee when it amended results of a vote of no confidence against the previous committee.

 According to a suspension notice filed in his affidavit, Khong was allowed to keep his horses stabled at the club, but would not have the right of access to the club nor the right to the services of a personal professional polo player.
 At the time of the suspension, Khong was the honorary secretary of the club.
+As of 2023, he is the president of the club.

 The High Court ruled in Khong's favor and set aside his suspension from the club.